 - The total balance of personal loans in the U.S. increased from $143 billion to $162 billion.

 The increasing number of borrowers is making it difficult to identify individuals qualified for loans.
 The issue of unemployment also contributes to this problem, with several borrowers lacking collateral for their loans.
-This brings us to the first consumer lending trend of 2021:
+This brings us to the first consumer lending trend foreseen for 2022: